DDKFM/StpApp/README.md

 **--chart-output-path and --times-path are only recognized if --withChart flag is set**

-In docker containers the chart and times.txt are always generated.
-If you want to store these files out of the docker container , you have to mount a volume in the docker container
+By using the docker-container, the withChart-option is always true.
+If you want to store these files on the docker host, you have to mount a volume into the docker container

 ## Fetching-Order
 1. meal events(stpapp.ba-leipzig.de)
 2. all events from stpapp.ba-leipzig.de
 3. all events from Campus Dual
-4. the program compare the CampusDual and stpapp events and merge them (e.g. description from stpapp and room numbers from both)
+4. compare the CampusDual and stpapp events and merge them (e.g. description from stpapp and room numbers from both)

 # Examples